cwoebker/.com/scientia/physics/eandm/capacitance.md

 <br />
 <br />

-A potential voltage difference between the two fields will create a static electri field develops across the dielectric.
+A potential voltage difference between the two fields will create a static electric field develops across the dielectric.
 Positive charge will collect on one of the plates and negative charge on the other one.